 In recent budgets, spending on corrections has increased significantly-largely due to an increase in drug-related incarcerations-and spending on postsecondary institutions continues to decline.
-Postsecondary education is funded in the current budget at a level more than 14% lower than it was ten years ago.
-The Kentucky Chamber continues to monitor state spending and offers the following suggestions to ensure our policymakers do what most Kentucky families and business leaders have done over the past few years - establish spending priorities, make tough decisions, and fix the leaks that take funds away from the priority of improving education.
+Postsecondary education is funded in FY22 is almost 20 percent lower than it was ten years ago, when adjusted for inflation.
+The Kentucky Chamber continues to monitor state spending and offers the following suggestions to ensure our policymakers do what most

+Kentucky families and business leaders have done over the past few years - establish spending priorities, make tough decisions, and fix the leaks that take funds away from the priority of improving education.